samsheffield/Senior_Studio/docs/week7.md

 We need something fully playable (relative to your own goals) in class next week.
 Digital games can be run as projects on your own computer (no builds necessary).
 Non-video games require all the things needed to play them to be complete upon arrival.

 Thank you in advance for arriving early if your prototype requires any time-consuming setup.

+### Documentation
+- Build (or project if you have enough Drive space) for digital games
+- 3 examples of other detailed documentation like writing, sketches, screenshots, photos which serve as a snapshot of your progress.

+***Remember to send me a link to the updated development log by 5pm on Friday to confirm work.***